-All parts of the feed discovery and processing happens locally on the user’s own computer without involving privacy-dubious middleware servers; and it’s all built in top of open web standards.
+All parts of the feed discovery and processing happen locally on the user’s own computer without involving privacy-dubious middleware servers, and it’s all built-in top of open web standards.

 Sleipnir’s feed parser isn’t the most sophisticated and unfortunately has a few [undocumented] requirements: It supports Atom 1 and RSS2, the content must contain an

 <img> element with a 300×270 pixel or larger image, and all the HTML must be entity encoded.
 Unfortunately, many of the web’s popular websites and publishing platforms such as WordPress will output CDATA encapsulated HTML in their feeds rather than entity encoded HTML.
 Sleipnir requires an image but cannot retrieve OpenGraph or use other standard feature-image discovery methods.
-These requirements unfortunately means a large portion of the web cannot ever appear in Site Updates even though they work with every other feed reader program.
-I personally found that about a third of my favorite websites don’t comply with these requirements, which had an unfortunate impact on the diversity in my news feed.
+These requirements, unfortunately, mean a large portion of the web cannot ever appear in Site Updates even though they work with every other feed reader program.
+I found that about a third of my favorite websites don’t comply with these requirements, which had an unfortunate impact on the diversity in my news feed.